alexmacavei/events-application/README.md

 ## Testing things out

+- For a quick test of the local setup you can run `./test_setup.sh`
-To test stuff is set up properly, send a POST request using whatever client you like:
+- To test stuff is set up properly, send a POST request using whatever client you like:
 ```
 --- POST a speaker
 POST http://localhost:8080/api